Jamie Turndorf Ph.D.

 While we may feel temporarily relieved when we shoot off rounds of honesty, we pay a terrible price for this temporary satisfaction, as we harm our relationships and our own self-esteem (you can’t feel proud of yourself when you misbehave).

-The good news is you can make the decision to change the way you handle your angry feelings; to consider what you say before you speak, to ask yourself how the other person will feel before you say or do x, y or z.
-To consider whether what you intend to say or do will be helpful and constructive to the other person and your relationship or not.
+The good news is that you can make the decision to change the way you handle your angry feelings; to consider what you say before you speak, to ask yourself how the other person will feel before you say or do x, y or z.
+To consider whether what you intend to say or do will be helpful and constructive to the other person and your relationship.

 Making the decision to get beneath the veneer of anger and speak from the most vulnerable part of your emotional core is the ticket.
 When you honestly speak from this place, you arouse a feeling of empathy rather than antipathy.
 This one simple shift is your secret to turning conflict into connection by fostering a truly intimate and loving relationship that is based on the right kind of honesty.